Local Users

 When a user or operator schedules a call using VQ Conference Manager’s web interface, the system automatically sends the organizer (and optionally the participants) an email containing joining instructions and an optional ICS file to create a calendar appointment.

-The email can include a one-click-to-join link, which will automatically launch and place conferencing soft clients into the call (e.g. Skype for Business or Cisco Jabber).
+The email can include a one-click-to-join link, which will automatically launch and place conferencing soft clients into the call (e.g. Cisco Jabber).

-Space templates
+Space Templates

-Precisely define how your users’ calls will behave, using virtual meeting Space templates.
+Precisely define how your users’ calls will behave, using virtual meeting Space Templates.

 These ensure the service always works the same way, thereby increasing users’ confidence and minimizing the burden on your support desk – both critical when operating large-scale services.

-VQ Conference Manager includes three pre-configured Space templates:
+VQ Conference Manager includes three pre-configured Space Templates:

 • Huddle room: An informal meeting where all participants are equal